arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 3. If the `Still in Outage` flag in [SharePoint List](#sharepoint-list) is **No** (Modified Trigger Flow)
    1. Send notification via email about Service becoming Operational

-Like I said, mine is a super simple implementation just to demonstrate the Power of Power Automate which goes hand in hand with scripting tools.
-IF you have some business logic which needs to be in place with this, it always gives you the flexibility for the same.
+As I said, mine is a super simple implementation just to demonstrate the Power of Power Automate which goes hand in hand with scripting tools.
+If you have some business logic which needs to be in place with this, it always gives you the flexibility for the same.
 Just giving a glimpse of my simple Power Automate screen below,

 ### Power Automate - Creation Trigger

-Below Power Automate will do the process when a new outage is Reported by the script
+Below Power Automate will do the process when a new outage is reported by the script
 ![PowerAutomateNotifyonOutage](../assets/images/blog-usedimages/o365-health-status/Flow-Report-Outage.jpg)

 ### Power Automate - On Modified